-Fires or Fire Alarms: In the event that a fire is detected on campus, the person discovering the fire should notify emergency personnel at 911 and contact the administration and finally attempt to extinguish the fires with the appropriate extinguisher.
-It will be the responsibility of the President or Vice President to contact emergency response agencies and alert the appropriate agencies.
-The general population of the school will be notified by the administration.
-Students and staff will be notified via the TCATA two way radio system and a siren with a high/low pitch.
-Upon hearing the alarm, students and staff will exit building as indicated by predetermined exit routes (see evacuation map).
+Fires or Fire Alarms

+- 1. In the event that a fire is detected on campus, the person discovering the fire should first find out if anyone is injured or trapped, and then contact the administration.
+It will be the responsibility of the Administration or other Campus Personnel to contact emergency response agencies. - 2.
+The fire alarm system will be activated and a fire alert message will be sent over the schoolcast system to faculty and staff cell phones. - 3.
+Upon receiving the announcement, students and staff will exit building as indicated by predetermined exit routes (see evacuation map). - 4.
+Classes will gather at predetermined locations a safe distance from the building.